DanielJutila/password-generator/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- I like coding JS more since it feels like coding.
-This was a good practice unit to familiarize myself with JS.
-- Had to make a password generator that could take inputs and spit out a random password.
+- Had to make a password generator that could take inputs and spit out a random based on the inputs.
-- Realized I was DRY coding and my brother in law let me know I could loop through an object.
+- Actually a good way to get random passwords.
+- This project was good practice for beccomming familiar with JS.

 ## Table of Contents (Optional)